-Approximate date of commencement of proposed sale to the public: As soon as practicable after the effective date of this Registration Statement.
+Approximate date of commencement of proposed sale to the public: As soon as practicable after the effective date of this Registration Statem

-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box. \Box box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.
+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box. $\Box$

-If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following

-If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities

-Act registration statement number of the earlier effective registration statement for the same offering.
+If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$ If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. 🗆

-If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities

-If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box
+If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

 Large accelerated filer Accelerated filer

-Non-accelerated filer \boxtimes Smaller reporting company \boxtimes
+Non-accelerated filer X Smaller reporting company X

-Emerging growth company \boxtimes
+Emerging growth company $\boxtimes$

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act.

-CALCULATION OF REGISTRATION FEE
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. $\Box$ CALCULATION OF REGISTRATION FEE

+Proposed

+maximum

-Proposed Proposed maximum Title of each class of Amount to be maximum offering aggregate Amount of securities to be registered registered price per share offering price (1)(2) registration fee (3) Common Stock, \$0.001 par value per share 3,852,500 (1) \$13.00 \$50,082,500 \$4,643
+Title of each class of aggregate Amount of

+securities to be registered offering price (1) registration fee (2)

+Common Stock, \$0.001 par value per share \$50,000,000 \$5,455 (3)

-- (1) Includes 502,500 additional shares that the underwriters have the option to purchase - (2) Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(a) under the Securities Act of 1933, as - The registrant previously paid \$5,455 of this registration fee in connection with the initial filing of this registration statement
+(1) Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.
+Includes the aggregate offering price of additional shares of common stock that the underwriters have the option to purchase